It is a type of hormone therapy medication. Its trade name, Aromasin, also knows it.

 - Take a light snack before bed to avoid being awakened by hunger.

 More than 1 in 10 (10%) women present the following effects:

 Tell your doctor or nurse if you have headaches.
 They can prescribe an analgesic like acetaminophen.

 Tell your doctor or nurse if you suffer from belly pain.
 You could prescribe some medication or remedy to decrease it.

 Tell your doctor or nurse if you feel depressed.
 They can arrange to talk to someone and give treatment if necessary, especially with a psychotherapist.

-Do not drive or drive any type of machine if you have this type of symptoms.
+Do not drive any machine if you have this type of symptom.

 Occasional side effects